commercialhaskell/stack/README.md

 The above example specifies that the `proprietary-dep` package is found in the project's `third-party` folder, that the `conduit` package is found in the project's `github-version-of` folder, and that the `diagrams` package is found in the project's `patched` folder.

+__I need to modify an upstream package, how should I do it?__

+Typically, you will want to get the source for the package and then add it to your `packages` list in stack.yaml.
+(See the previous question.)
+`stack unpack` is one approach for the former.
+Another would be to add the upstream package as a submodule to your project.

 __How do I use this with sandboxes?__

 Explicit sandboxing on the part of the user is not required by stack.
 All